-Investments are measured at fair value in the statement of financial position.
+Investments in equity securities with readily determinable fair values are measured at fair value in the statement of financial position.
 Investment income or loss (including realized and unrealized gains or losses on investments, interest and dividends) is included as a component of the change in net assets without donor restrictions unless the income or loss is restricted by law or donor.
+At December 31, 2023 and 2022, the Organization did not have any investments in debt securities.